elastio/bon/website/docs/guide/overview.md

 # Overview

-`bon` is a Rust crate for generating type-safe builders for functions and structs.
+`bon` is a Rust crate for generating compile-time-checked builders for functions and structs.

 Add this to your `Cargo.toml` to use it: